benfalk/blog/source/_posts/2015-04-28-truncated-text-in-the-view.markdown

 ---
 If you've been in web development for any amount of time, eventually you'll run into the challenge of shortening the amount of text that is on your website.
-This will apply for certain areas on your pages.
-No matter what your software stack is, it seems like the first area to tackle truncating text is on the back-end.
-I would urge everyone to strongly reconsider doing this server side because most of the time it is a client-side view's concern and I'll explain why...
+This will apply for certain areas on your pages and no matter what your software stack is, it seems like the first area to tackle truncating text is on the back-end.
+I would urge everyone to strongly reconsider not doing this server side because most of the time it is a client-side view's concern and I'll explain why...

 <!-- more -->